acorn-io/runtime/docs/docs/50-running/55-compute-resources.md

 To set a compute class at run time, you can utilize the `--compute-class` flag.

 :::note
-Check out the [compute class reference documentation](100-reference/06-compute-resources.md#compute-classes) for more information about how workload classes work.
+Check out the [compute class reference documentation](100-reference/06-compute-resources.md#compute-classes) for more information about how compute classes work.
 :::

+### --compute-class

-When setting this value, you have two options - globally or per workload and you can do a combination of both.
+When setting this compute classes, you have two options - globally or per workload and you can do a combination of both.
 When setting the memory globally for that Acorn, you just define the compute class you would like to set.

 ```console
 acorn run --compute-class sample foo